Fear and loathing at Poland's Turow coal mine | DW | 28.09.2021

 The mine, which has been operating since 1904, fuels a power station that provides 6% of Poland's electricity, to around 2.3 million Polish households, according to PGE.
 One in every two jobs in the region is directly or indirectly dependent on it.
 It employs about 1,250 people and is the fourth-largest coal-fired thermal plant in Poland.

-Warsaw is locked in a long ongoing spat with Brussels over linking rule of law breaches with financial penalties.
+Warsaw is locked in an ongoing spat with Brussels over linking rule of law breaches with financial penalties.
 The European Commission has accused Warsaw of backsliding in particular over democratic accountability and independence of the judiciary.

 In Bogatynia, with a population of 17,000, the topic arouses strong feelings.
 A Czech journalist was even refused service in a bar in the town.